secureCodeBox/secureCodeBox/.github/ISSUE_TEMPLATE/new_hook.md

 - [ ] Use the parserSDK to implement a new findings parser (currently based on NodeJS)
 - [ ] Add unit tests with at minimum 80% test coverage
 - [ ] Add some example scan.yaml and finding.yaml files in the example folder
-- [ ] Implement a new integration test for the scanner [here](https://github.com/secureCodeBox/secureCodeBox-v2/tree/master/tests/integration)
+- [ ] Implement a new integration test for the hook [here](https://github.com/secureCodeBox/secureCodeBox-v2/tree/master/tests/integration)